LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W06-D1-Arrays.md

 [TOC]

+## This Week's Learning Objectives

+This week you will learn to use arrays.

+- What is an array?
+- How to store and retrieve values in arrays.
+- How to work with arrays in loops.
+- How to create and work with nested arrays.
+- How to use special array methods to:
+  - Add and remove elements at the end of an array.

+- Add and remove elements at the beginning of an array.
+- Remove or modify elements in an array

 ## What are Arrays?

 - Review of variables:  We can think of a *variable* as a storage place in memory.
 It has a name and can hold <u>only one *value*</u> and that value has a *data type*.